tolauwae/phd-thesis/src/oop/oop.typ

     $ exists dbg' : dbg attach(dbgarrow, tr: alpha comma *) dbg' and (K' in S "of" dbg') $ ]<theorem:invoking>
 #proof($bold("Invoking completeness for" attach(dbgarrow, tr: alpha comma ast))$)[
+    Since we know that $K wasmarrow K'$ exists, we can construct a path in the debugger semantics that brings the client to the same state.
+The sequence is as follows:

+    1. _invoke-start_ sets up the server-side execution of the action $a$, updating the server state to $K''$ using the backward transfer function.

+    2. _invoke-run_ performs the action $K'' wasmarrow K'''$, thereby taking the program state to $K'''$ in the server.

+    3. _invoke-end_ sends all changes to the program state from the server to the client using the forward transfer function, and _sync_ message.

+    4. _sync_ applies the data from the forward transfer function to update the client’s program state to $K''''$.

+  //The proof comes down to proving that the program state $K''''$ on the client, is equivalent to the program state $K'$, produced under normal execution on the server starting from $K$ (i.e., $K wasmarrow K'$).
+  //By definition of the backward transfer function that updates the program state in the server to $K''$ in the _invoke-start_ rule, we know that with regard to the step $K'' wasmarrow K'''$, the state $K''$ is equivalent to $K$ in the client.
+  //This means that the changes in the program state $K'''$ are equivalent to the changes in the program state $K'$, and since the forward function sends exactly all these changes to the client, we know that $K''''$ is equivalent to $K'$.

+    By definition, after _invoke-start_, $K''$ is equivalent to the client’s original state $K$ with respect to the semantics of the action $a$.
+Therefore, the execution $K'' wasmarrow K'''$ mirrors the direct semantics $K wasmarrow K'$.
+Since the forward transfer function transmits all changes to the program state, we have $K''''$ on the client equivalent to $K'$ under the underlying language semantics.

 //    Given $K arrow.r.hook/g_i K'$, we can clearly construct a path in the debugging semantics by following the invocation rules from \cref{sem:events}.
 //    Since we know that the next step in $arrow.r.hook/g_i$ for $K$ is #smallcaps("action"), we also know that for any debugging with the running state can use the #smallcaps("run-client") rule.
 //    After this, it follows that the #smallcaps("invoke-start") and #smallcaps("invoke-run") rules can be applied successively, and we know that the latter will use $arrow.r.hook/g_i$ to perform the same action, and step to a state $K''$.